Stunkymonkey/paper2image/README.md

 # paper2image
-detect papers in pictures and cuts of the unseless infos
+detect papers in pictures and cuts of the useless infos

 ```
 Usage: paper2image.py [options]